Service & Repair

 If a natural gas line is damaged when digging outside, call your local utility company immediately.
 Do not attempt a gas line repair.

-Preventing gas leaks in the home is as easy as ensuring proper installation and inspection of flexible gas lines by licensed professionals.
-Contact your local Rescue Rooter® plumbing specialists by calling 866-468-8442 today for gas line repair or to schedule an annual inspection.
+Preventing gas leaks in the home is as easy as scheduling regular gas line inspections and ensuring proper installation of gas lines by licensed professionals.
+Contact your local Rescue Rooter® plumbing specialists by calling 866-468-8442 today for natural gas line repair or to schedule an annual inspection.

 Garbage disposals make sink draining an effortless task.
 But if not cared for properly, your disposal will need to be replaced sooner than later.
 Here are a few tips to caring for your disposal:

 Hot water can melt fats that clog up.
 Use cold water when you grind food.